Tsuk1ko/nhentai-api-js/README.md

 **This is an unofficial API.**

-It was developed because [official api has been suspended indefinitely](https://twitter.com/fuckmaou/status/1084550608097603585).
+It was developed because [official API has been suspended indefinitely](https://twitter.com/fuckmaou/status/1084550608097603585).

-But now you don't need it anymore, [nhentai API is re-enabled](https://twitter.com/fuckmaou/status/1113868849500303363).
+But now you don't need it anymore, [official API is re-enabled](https://twitter.com/fuckmaou/status/1113868849500303363).

 ## Example